gawashburn/knoll/README.md

 to compile it without installing [XCode](https://developer.apple.com/xcode/).

 Pull requests are definitely welcome.
-I am still a Rust novice, so it also entirely possible there are better or more idiomatic ways to write some of this code.
+I am still a relative Rust novice, so it also entirely possible there are better or more idiomatic ways to write some of this code.
 I have endeavoured to write knoll in a way that is conducive to unit testing.
 So please try to add appropriate tests for submitted changes.